sdsc-hpc-training-org/hpc-security/connecting-to-hpc-systems/connect-to-expanse.md

 ### Getting Domain Name & Host Information <a name="dn-info"></a>
 Each machine you work with will have a `<domain_name>`,  `<hostname>` or `<ip_address>`.
 You can learn about IP addresses and domain names here: https://computer.howstuffworks.com/dns.htm.

-* NOTE: The *DN* (domain name) for Comet is    `comet.sdsc.edu`
+* NOTE: The *DN* (domain name) for Expanse is    `expanse.sdsc.edu`

 You may need to know the physical IP address of the cluster.
-To do this, run the `nslookup` command from the command line of your local terminal window (or on `comet` if are logged in)
+To do this, run the `nslookup` command from the command line of your local terminal window (or on `expanse` if are logged in)
 ```
-[username@laptop:] nslookup comet.sdsc.edu
+[username@laptop:] nslookup expanse.sdsc.edu
+(base) [mthomas@login02 ~]$ nslookup expanse.sdsc.edu
-Server:		192.168.86.1
+Server:		10.21.0.1
-Address:	192.168.86.1#53
+Address:	10.21.0.1#53

 Non-authoritative answer:
-Name:	comet.sdsc.edu
-Address: 198.202.113.252
-Name:	comet.sdsc.edu
+Name:	expanse.sdsc.edu
-Address: 198.202.113.253
+Address: 132.249.21.111
 ```

-The public IP address appears under the line labeled "Non-authoritative answer:" and for Comet there are two.
+The public IP address appears under the line labeled "Non-authoritative answer:" and for Expanse there are two.
-* Comet's DN is. comet.sdsc.edu
+* Expanse's DN is. expanse.sdsc.edu
-* Comet's IP address is 198.202.113.252 and 198.202.113.253.
+* Expanse's IP address is:  132.249.21.111

-You can log onto Comet using either the DN or the IP addresses.
+You can log onto Expanse using either the DN or the IP addresses.

 [Back to Top](#top)
 <hr>